King of America: Recording

 Costello's regular backing band the Attractions—the keyboardist Steve Nieve, the bassist Bruce Thomas and the drummer Pete Thomas (no relation)—flew in from England in mid-August 1985, about two-thirds through the sessions.
 Costello had originally intended to use them on half of the album's songs to differentiate their style from the American musicians, but by the time they arrived half of the album was already completed.
 Together they recorded "Suit of Lights" and an outtake called "Baby's Got a Brand New Hairdo".
-Work with the Attractions was tense as Costello and the band were drifting apart.
+Work with the Attractions was tense, for Costello and the band were drifting apart.
 Upset at their sidelining, Costello later said: "I think [the situation] put them on edge and made them defensive and hostile, which made me defensive and hostile.
 The sessions were a disaster."
 He scrapped any remaining plans to record with the Attractions and failed to inform them, leaving them to spend the remaining time waiting in their Los Angeles hotel for a call that never came.

 The sessions overall lasted under three months.
 According to Costello, most of the songs were mixed at the end of each session.
 "Little Palaces" was recorded by Costello alone during a separate solo session, with string bass added by Scheff later.
 At the request of Columbia Records, who failed to hear a single, Costello taped a rendition of the Nina Simone song "Don't Let Me Be Misunderstood" with the Keltner, Scheff and Froom lineup; Michael Blair of Tom Waits' band overdubbed marimba.
 The album was completed around September 1985, after which Costello toured with the Pogues from October to December.